Kyle Loomis · June 26, 2023

 return getattr(self, "underlying", None) or self

-Let's break down the fields in this class.
+Here’s a breakdown of the fields in this class.

 - agreed_discount_rate: Agreed discount rate.